evangstav/MyWiki/DockerSwarmExams.md

 - Upgrading(Distributed system ,OS, apps)
 - Scaling
 ## Which Functionality does the scheduler provide in a container orchstrator?
+Scheduler is responsible for allocating applications into Nodes.
+In Docker Swarm
+- "spread" strategy is the default: Tasks distributed to the nodes with the most resources.
+- It is possible to predefine the amount of HW resources per task(#cpus, memory)
+- It is possible to infuence schedulers decision by constraints (e.g. node.role==worker)
 ## What is Docker Swarm?
 Docker swarm is a container orchestratio tool.
 Applications required such coordination are termed *Services* in Docker.
 Service can be further split into *Tasks*(containers), which are allocated to specifi nodes within the cluster of hosts.
 ## What are its components?